jshafto/app_academy_notes/w5_learning_objectives.md

 }
 ```
 ### Write a function that sums all elements of an array recursively.
+  - base case: arr length is 0
+  - recursive step: arr.pop()
 ```javascript
 const arrSum = arr => (arr.length === 0) ?
 0 : (arr.pop() + arrSum(arr));
 ```
 ### Write a function that flattens an arbitrarily nested array into one dimension.
+  - base case: element is not an array
+  - recursive step: spread array
 ```javascript
 const flatten = arr => {
     let flatArr = [];